Azerbaijan Carpet Museum: Collection

 The collection of the museum includes over 10,000 items of ceramics, metal works of the 14th century, jewellery from the Bronze Age, carpets and carpet items from the 17th-20th centuries, national garments and embroidery, and applied art works of the Modern Age.
 The museum organizes public lectures and study courses on carpets and applied arts.
-It has a book store selling books on Azerbaijani crafts and carpet art.
+It has a bookstore selling books on Azerbaijani crafts and carpet art.
 The museum also holds a permanent collection from the Shusha Museum of History, from the city of Shusha.
 Some of the exhibited items from the Shusha museum were part of 600 carpets moved out of the museum before Shusha was captured by Armenian troops in 1992.
 They are now displayed at the museum in an exhibition titled "Burned Culture".
 In 2020, the Garagoyunlu carpet was included in the collection.
 In July 2022, the museum presented its newest exhibit, the Lampa carpet, originally woven in Shusha during the 1930s.

 International exhibitions

 The museum does research and public service work.
-Every year, state and international exhibitions are organized and catalogues on carpets are printed by the museum.
-The museum has also held exhibitions in more than 30 countries including France, Germany, England, Japan, the Netherlands.
-In 1998, the museum participated in a UNESCO-organized exhibition in Paris dedicated to Fuzûlî and in 1999 dedicated to the 1,300th anniversary of the Book of Dede Korkut and displayed carpets, folk applied art items, including copper jugs, mugs, buckets and saddlebags.
+Every year, state and international exhibitions are organized, and catalogues on carpets are printed by the museum.
+The museum has also held exhibitions in more than 30 countries, including France, Germany, England, Japan, the Netherlands.
+In 1998, the museum participated in a UNESCO-organized exhibition in Paris dedicated to Fuzûlî and in 1999, dedicated to the 1,300th anniversary of the Book of Dede Korkut and displayed carpets, folk applied art items, including copper jugs, mugs, buckets, and saddlebags.